-Bristol Food Union is an informal collective of restaurants, food businesses and community organisations that have come together across-sectors to ensure that the city of Bristol stays fed during the Covid-19 crisis.
+Bristol Food Union started as an informal collective of restaurants, food businesses, and community organisations that came together across-sectors to support independent food & hospitality, and help feed the city of Bristol during the Covid-19 crisis.

-Organised by Aine Morris of Food Union Media, Josh Eggleton of the Pony & Trap group and Steph Wetherell of Bristol Food Producers, this unique collaboration brings together the city’s best independent restaurants, with local farmers, food retailers and community food infrastructure, to support Bristol city council’s emergency food provision.
+This unique collaboration brought together some of the city’s best independent restaurants, with local farmers, food retailers and community food projects, to support Bristol city council’s emergency food provision during lockdown.

 Aine Morris (executive)